2007–08 Huddersfield Town A.F.C. season: Review

 The end of a disappointing season again saw the departure of more players than new arrivals.
 Senior players who left included Mark Hudson, Martin McIntosh, John McAliskey, Paul Rachubka, and Gary Taylor-Fletcher.
 Jamaican international defender Frank Sinclair was signed on a 12-month contract, after joining on loan last season, and other close-season signings were ex-Leicester City striker Danny Cadamarteri and midfielder Malvin Kamara, who was released by fellow League One side Port Vale, both on free transfers.
 Manager Andy Ritchie made ex-Barnsley defender Robbie Williams his fourth signing, on 24 August.
-Huddersfield Town fan Adam Pearson, former Hull City chairman, tabled a takeover bid for the Club during October, worth more than £3 million, but it was rejected.
+Huddersfield Town fan Adam Pearson, former Hull City chairman, tabled a takeover purchase offer for the club during October, worth more than £3 million, but it was rejected.
 On 10 January 2008, after a successful loan period, Phil Jevons signed from Championship side Bristol City for an undisclosed fee, although it is believed to be in the region of £100,000.
 On 21 January, Welsh international Rob Page signed from Championship side Coventry City on a deal to the end of the season.

 Manager Andy Ritchie departed on 1 April, by 'mutual consent', following the embarrassing 4–1 defeat at rivals Oldham Athletic on 29 March.
 Academy director Gerry Murphy was put in caretaker charge.
 First-team coach John Dungworth was the next to go, on 3 April, also announced as by 'mutual consent'.
 Derby County assistant manager Stan Ternent was appointed as manager at the Galpharm Stadium, on 24 April, with his assistant being ex-Town player Ronnie Jepson.
 However, Murphy remained in charge of the team for the rest of the season and Ternent will take control of the team at the start of next season.
 It was announced, on 10 April, that Ken Davy was to step down as chairman after completing a deal with local businessman Dean Hoyle, who will take over at the start of the 2009–10 season.
 Hoyle joined the board immediately.